nicolasurrutia1/APODdata/README.md

 # Astronomy Picture of the Day (APOD)

 A React + Vite web app that displays NASA Astronomy Picture of the Day content.
-You can browse random space media, view detailed information, and save your favorite items.
+Browse random space media, view detailed information, and save your favorite items — persisted in the browser.

 ## Technologies Used